 15.0111 Economic Analysis for Business Decisions

-Introduces principles of microeconomics as a framework for making more informed managerial decisions and policy analysis.
+Introduces principles of microeconomics as a framework for making more informed managerial decisions.
 Includes the analysis of competitive markets with supply and demand, sources of market power and strategic pricing.
-Also provides an introduction to game theory to illustrate competition, anti-trust policy, and how to generate cooperation both within and between firms.
+Provides an introduction to game theory to study how firms compete, anti-trust policy, and how to generate cooperation both within and between firms.
 Expectations and evaluation criteria differ for students taking graduate version; consult syllabus or instructor for specific details.

 This class has no prerequisites.